PoliteGirl/question/README.md

 ```

 ### Q : What is the use of setInterval?
-A : The setInterval() method is used to call a function or evaluate an expression at specified intervals (in milliseconds).
-For example, let's log a message after 2 seconds using setInterval method,
+A : setInterval is used to repeatedly execute a function or evaluate an expression at fixed intervals.
+It continues to execute the specified function at the specified interval until it is cleared with clearInterval.
 ```
-setInterval(function () {
-  console.log("Good morning");
+let counter = 0;
+const intervalId = setInterval(function() {
+  console.log("Interval count:", counter++);
-}, 2000);
+}, 1000);
 ```

-### Q : what is setImmediate?
+### Q : what is setImmediate(Node.js)?
-A : setImmediate() is designed to execute a script once the current poll (event loop) phase completes.
+A : setImmediate is a Node.js-specific function used to execute a callback function after the current event loop cycle.
+It provides a way to execute code immediately after the current I/O events and before the next event loop cycle.Note that setImmediate is not a standard part of the ECMAScript specification and is specific to Node.js.
 ```
 setImmediate(function () {
   console.log("Good morning");